TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 <h1>foo <em>bar</em> *baz*</h1>
 ````````````````````````````````

-Leading and trailing blanks are ignored in parsing inline content (except where part of the grammar):
+Leading and trailing blanks are preserved in inline content (except the first space, since that's part of the heading marker):

 ```````````````````````````````` example
 #  foo